datacontroller/docs.datacontroller.io/docs/dcc-options.md

 When running the [Refresh Data Catalog](/admin-services/#refresh-data-catalog) service, it is often that case the the process will fail due to being unable to assign a library.
 To avoid the need to resolve the connection issue elsewhere in SAS, you can simply exclude it from the Data Catalog, by including the LIBREF in this field (pipe-separated)

+## DC_REVIEW Scope

+### HISTORY_ROWS

+Number of rows to return for each HISTORY page.
+Default - 100.
+Increasing this will increase for all users.
+Using very large numbers here can result in a sluggish page load time.
+If you need large amounts of HISTORY data, it is generally better to extract it directly from the [MPE_REVIEW](/tables/mpe_review/) table.